Rich-King395/LoRaSimPlus/README.md

-# LoRaWANSim
+# LoRaSim for Parameter Allocation
-LoRaWANSim is a LoRa Simulator developed based on simpy, which is a Python library used for discrete events simulation.
+[LoRaSim](https://www.lancaster.ac.uk/scc/sites/lora/lorasim.html) is a LoRa Simulator developed based on simpy, a Python library used for discrete events simulation.
+LoRaSim proposed a complete collision detection mechanism.
+LoRaSim for Parameter Allocation provides researchers with richer programmable services based on LoRaSim, which can help researchers do deeper research on energy consumption and packet transmission of the LoRaWAN network.

 ## Requirement
 * Python == 3.x